 I took various computer classes in high school and always wondered why the conductors in Ethernet cables were twisted around each other.
-Little did I know that this was a simple design method that ensured signals reached their destination without interfering with each other.
+Little did I know this was a simple design method that ensured signals reached their destination while eliminating noise from other conductors in the cable.
 Sometimes, the best solutions to complex problems are actually the simplest.

 Differential routing of conductors is not limited to Ethernet cables; it is one of the key routing topologies in many PCBs that use high speed signalling.
 Circuit board designers often discuss transmission line impedance in terms of single-ended traces rather than differential traces, but the differential impedance is an important specification that can be found in various signalling standards.

 The single-ended impedance of a transmission line (also called characteristic impedance) is an important value as it is used to calculate all the other impedance values.
 This value is the impedance of a theoretical transmission line that is infinitely far away from all other transmission lines.
-In other words, the single-ended trace impedance is normally calculated by ignoring any neighboring traces, regardless of whether they contain a propagating signal.
-In differential pairs, where we assume that a neighboring trace propagates a return current in the opposite direction as the signal trace, the signal in one line couples to the other through induction.
-The lines also have parasitic capacitance between them due to the substrate dielectric.
+In other words, the single-ended trace impedance is calculated by ignoring any neighboring traces, regardless of whether they contain a propagating signal.
+In differential pairs, where we assume that a neighboring trace propagates a return current in the opposite direction as the signal trace, the signal in one line couples to the other through inductive and capacitive coupling.

 Differential pair routing and vias on a PCB

 Aside from suppressing crosstalk, coupling between differential traces actually decreases the impedance of each trace.
 Designers should be aware that a simple single-ended trace impedance calculator should not be used to calculate the impedance of differential traces.